jojolebarjos/board-game-simulator-python/README.md

     # The current player has to take an action
     player = state.player

-    # For debugging and serialization, a game-dependent JSON object is provided
-    json_like = state.to_json()

-    # For modelling features, a game-dependent tuple of NumPy arrays is provided
+    # For modelling features, a game-dependent set of properties are available
-    arrays = state.get_tensors()
+    print(state.grid)

     # At least one action is available
     actions = state.actions
     action = random.choice(actions)

+    # Alternatively, some games provide helpers to select an action
+    action = state.action_at(2)

-    # States and actions are immutable, the next is a new object
+    # States and actions are immutable, the next one is a new object
-    # Note: similar to the initial state, the next state may be non-deterministic
+    # Note: similar to the initial state, the transition may be non-deterministic
     state = action.sample_next_state()

-# When the game has ended, the reward is provided as a NumPy array
+# When the game has ended, the reward for each player is provided as a NumPy array
 reward = state.reward
 ```